How Financial Risk Management Software Can Benefit from Big Data Analytics

 - Kreditech, a German startup that provides assessments of personal credit-worthiness for its clients, has carved out a great niche, using big data risk management software.
 They gather both structured and unstructured data, in some instances, from as many as 10,000 data points.

-- Kabbage, a U.S. company uses a similar approach as Kreditech, to determine creditworthiness of corporate borrowers
+- Kabbage, a U.S. company uses a similar approach as Kreditech, to determine the creditworthiness of corporate borrowers

 - Payment analyzes patterns for fraud detection for its credit card company clients.
 It states that it may analyze multiple millions of transactions in a month for a single client.